luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

     I([Screen Security]) -->|Prevents| J([Screenshots and app content in recent apps])
 {{< /mermaid >}}

-Security expert Bruce Schneier has noted that Signal's protocol is "one of the best-designed and best-implemented encryption systems we have."
+Security expert [Bruce Schneier](https://www.schneier.com/) has noted that Signal's protocol is "one of the best-designed and best-implemented encryption systems we have."
 This is why journalists, lawyers, activists, and yes, even government officials trying to avoid leaks, rely on it daily.
+Privacy advocate [Moxie Marlinspike](https://bsky.app/profile/moxie.bsky.social), the founder of Signal, has consistently championed user privacy above all else.

 ## The Signal Difference: A Technical Comparison